Cost of controllability of the Burgers' equation linearized at a steady shock in the vanishing viscosity limit: Introduction

 The proof of $T_{\rm{unif}}\leq 4\sqrt3 L$ and of \eqref{major} is given in Section \ref{sec-upper}.
 It uses two intermediate results which are proved, respectively in Section \ref{sec-lem1} and in Section \ref{sec-lem2}.
 The proof of $T_{\rm{unif}}\geq (4\sqrt2-2)L$ is given in Section \ref{sec-lissy}.
-These results rely on a the spectral analysis of the operator at stake in the system \eqref{cont} which is performed in Section \ref{sec-spec}.
-The proof of Theorem \eqref{thm2} is done within the proof of the upper bound, as we give a constructive proof of the control cost.
-More precisely, the estimate \eqref{major} is proven in Section \ref{48}, and the limit behavior \eqref{7} is given in \eqref{71} and \eqref{72}.
+These results rely on the spectral analysis of the operator at stake in the system \eqref{cont} which is performed in Section \ref{sec-spec}.
+The proof of Theorem \ref{thm2} is done within the proof of the upper bound, as we give a constructive proof of the control cost.
+More precisely, the estimate \eqref{major} is proven in Section \ref{48}, and the limit behavior \eqref{7} is given in \eqref{71} and \eqref{72}.\\ An extension of this result to the case with two boundary controls is given in Section \ref{sec ts}.

 \begin{remark} The admissible control built in Theorem \ref{thm2} has the same structure as the optimal control of the limit system \eqref{contlim}.
 It morally cancels out the mean of the solution $\ue$ in an arbitrarily small time and then exploits the strong dissipation of the system. \end{remark}